pranjal7781/movie_recommendor/README.md

 ---
 ## 🛠️ Technologies Used
-Python
+Python,
-Pandas, NumPy
+Pandas, NumPy,
-Scikit-learn
+Scikit-learn,
-Streamlit
+Streamlit,
 TMDb API

 ## 🧪 How It Works